 Many men have questions about erectile dysfunction (ED), whether they are seeking more information, or would like to know the truth behind some of the ED myths floating around the web.
-Below are some of the questions that our doctors are often asked:
+Our team of clinicians has experience working in the NHS, in GP surgeries and hospitals.
+Here are some of the questions that they're are often asked about ED:

 1. Does Viagra affect fertility?

 There have been some reports by the media and in the medical press that Viagra can cause sperm damage, but these are exceedingly rare.
 Equally, clinical studies have found the active ingredient in Viagra (sildenafil) to have no adverse effect on sperm.

 Viagra will improve your ability to get and maintain an erection, and therefore improve your sex life and the chances of you getting your partner pregnant.
 It won't increase your sex drive.
 Similarly, Viagra will only be effective if you go through the process of sexual arousal, and will not generate an erection automatically.